Operation Uric: Targets

 During the Rhodesian Bush War (or Second Chimurenga) the Rhodesian Security Forces (RSF) had to deal with an increasing flow of externally trained insurgents coming into Rhodesia, latterly Zimbabwe Rhodesia, from its neighbouring countries, especially from Zambia and Mozambique, the latter in particular after its independence in 1975.

-The objectives of Operation Uric were to attack the ZANLA forces in their command centre in Mapai before they could enter Zimbabwe-Rhodesia and to cut off supply routes into the Gaza Province of Mozambique.
+The objectives of Operation Uric were to destroy road & rail bridges from Maputo to Mapai to cut off ZANLA's supply routes into the Gaza Province of Mozambique and to attack the ZANLA forces in their command centre in Mapai before they could enter Zimbabwe-Rhodesia.
 It was also hoped that the destruction of communication and railway lines, roads and bridges as far as 200 miles into Mozambique would affect the economic situation and the morale of those who supported ZANLA and Robert Mugabe.

-Targets were the bridges at Aldeia Da Barragem along with a vital irrigation canal feeding a major agricultural area in Mozambique.
+Targets were the five road & rail bridges at Barragem, Chicacatem, Folgares, Canicado, and Mezichopes, a vital irrigation canal feeding a major agricultural area in Mozambique and joint Frelimo-ZANLA camp at Mapai.
 Air strikes were planned on FRELIMO installations in Mapai and Maxaila to demoralise the occupants.
 Afterwards the base at Mapai would be taken and destroyed by Zimbabwe-Rhodesian ground forces.